PaloAltoNetworks/pcs-postman/README.md

-# Set your access/secret key in the BODY of the /login and /authenticate requests.
+# Set your access and secret key in the username and password fields in the BODY of the /login and /authenticate requests.
 These will be the first 2 requests of both Collections under the **Login** folder.